 - A partition can be moved from one location to another, in some cases while the system running.

 We use LVM primarily for the fact that a single physical partition can contain several logical partitions.
-Without LVM, you would have to type two passphrases when booting, in addition to your account password to log in.
-With LVM, there is one system passphrase and one account login.
+Without LVM, you would have to type two or more passphrases when booting, in addition to your account password to log in.
+With LVM, there is one system passphrase and one account password (that's per user).

 2. What does LVM do?

-You can split a physical partition into several; and you can combine several partitions into a single logical one.
-The way we use it is illustrated by the following diagrams.
+You can split a physical partition into several virtual ("logical") partitions; and you can combine several partitions into a single logical one.
+The way we use here it is illustrated by the following diagrams.